cpe200-158-sec3/week-3/Lab/Lab301/README.md

 ## Question?
 1. Is the number of Fraction objects equal to the 'new' keywords used in the 'main' methods?
-How come?
+How come? ans. not equal, in main have 7 fraction object but the result have 12 fraction object because calculation each case have call new fraction object alway
 2. Are the result, r3 and r7, in case#1 and case#2 the same?
 Why?
+ans. it same because it is same function.

 ## Expected Output: